harshy1620/news_app-firebase/README.md

  - Sign up or log in to access the top news.
  - Click on the heart icon to save a news article to your favorites.
+ -   Click on the delete icon in favourite section to delete a  particular news article from your favorites.
  - View detailed news information by clicking on a news card.
  - Click on the "Full Article" link to read the